OpenSTEF/openstef/README.md

 # OpenSTEF

 OpenSTEF is a Python package which is used to make short term forecasts for the energy sector.
 This repository contains all components for the machine learning pipeline required to make a forecast.
-In order to use the package you need to provide your own data storage and retrieval interface. `openstef` is available at: https://pypi.org/project/openstef/
+In order to use the package you need to provide your own data storage and retrieval interface.

+The `openstef` Python package is available at: https://pypi.org/project/openstef/.

+Documentation is available at: https://openstef.github.io/openstef/index.html.

 # Installation